FrodeUlr/PythonVenvPS1/README.md

 To simplify the usage of the scrips, update your PowerShell profile with aliases to the scrips.
 See the attached example profile in `00_Scripts\Microsoft.PowerShell_profile.ps1`.

+Installing python packages should be done using UV to save time:
+- `uv pip install <package>` will install the package in the active venv.